 My attention perked like the ears of a watchdog.
 As nonchalantly as possible, I accompanied his followers through a side entrance, which struck me as purposefully hidden.

-I meandered slowly through the shuffling crowd, until I caught sight of the stone people.
-The view was eerily alluring — a terrible moment frozen in history.
+I meandered slowly through the shuffling crowd until I caught sight of the stone people.
+The view was eerily alluring — a terrible moment is frozen in history.

 A Scene I Will Never Forget

 The pale statues resembled artistic sculptures.
 A small boy bent over his knees and clutched his nose with both hands.

 This posture must have been in an effort to breathe while being trapped alive in the raining debris.
 His mouth was open as if he had been screaming or crying.

 There was also a pregnant woman, who lay belly down, covering her face.
 Her form, lonely and frightened, was a testament to human loss.